suaustralia/docker-zabbix-sender/docs/daemon.md

 # Zabbix event hostname

-Each pushed event is associated to a hostname representing the concerned container.
-Hostname is computed (by default) as follow:
+Every pushed event hold the concerned hostname.
+Hostname for Docker container is computed (by default) as follow:

 ```
-docker-{container_name}.{host_fqdn}
+{container_name}.docker.{host_fqdn}
 ```

+Where `host_fqdn` is the FQDN of the machine where is running the daemon script.

 # Zabbix host registration